-Montenegro: Energy company board chairman, Investors ask for coal mine and thermal power plant connection14.
-January 2013. / SEE Energy News
+Montenegro: Energy company board chairman, Investors ask for coal mine and thermal power plant connection, SEE Energy News

 Connecting of coal mine from Pljevlje and TPP Pljevlja is an important precondition for potential investors in building of second thermal block, announced Board chairman of Electro Power Industry company(EPCG), Srdjan Kovacevic.

 All coal mines in region work in content of thermal power plants as a part of mixed corporation, and that it has to do with capacities similar to TE Pljevlja and Rudnik.
 Those two companies should be a technological unit, because of future business on free market.
 Both companies should be organizationally connected so development and competitiveness of Pljevlja Energy Complex will be ensured in future period of time- said Kovacevic.